 The Overtime period will commence following a three-minute (3) intermission during which time a "shoveling" of the ice surface by arena personnel will be performed utilizing the same procedure as during "television commercial breaks".
 Once the intermission has been completed, the clock will be reset to 5:00 minutes and the Overtime period will begin immediately.
 Teams will not change ends.
 The players will remain at their respective Players' Benches during the 3-minute (3) intermission in which the "shoveling" of the ice surface takes place.
-Goalkeepers must go to their respective Players' Benches during this rest period, however, penalized Players must remain in the Penalty Box.
+Goalkeepers must go to their respective Players' Benches during this rest period; however, penalized Players must remain in the Penalty Box.
 Should a penalized Player exit the Penalty Box, they shall be returned immediately by the Game Officials with no additional penalty being assessed, unless they commit an infraction of any other rule.
 Teams are not permitted to return to the Dressing Room during this time.
-Overtime Operations - for Play-off Games, or for Medal Games, refer to IIHF Sport Regulations.

 84.2.
-OVERTIME - ROUND ROBIN OR PRELIMINARY ROUND GAME - EXTRA ATTACKER
+OVERTIME EXTRA ATTACKER